JustinTimperio/pacback/README.md

 ![Pacback Haskell](https://imgur.com/PzUznWZ.gif)

 ### Backup Version Sensitive Application Data
-In some cases, config files many need to be modified when updating packages.
+In some cases, config files may need to be modified when updating packages.
 In other cases, you may want to backup application data before deploying an upgrade in case of error or corruption.
-Pacback makes it extremely simple to store files like this and will automatically compare files you have stored against your current file system.
+Pacback makes it extremely simple to store these files and will automatically compare files you have stored against your current file system.
 Once checksumming is complete you can selectively overwrite each subsection of file type: Changed, Added, and Removed.

 In this example we pack up an Apache websever and Postgresql database.
 1. `pacback -c 1 -f -d /var/www /etc/httpd /var/lib/postgres/data`